 Keep your confidence and your determination high.
 With confidence, you can achieve anything.
 You are allowed to dream big!

-Thank you to the International Congress of Youth Voices for helping SLP to reach Jalen!
-And thank you Jalen for sharing your story.
+Thank you to the International Congress of Youth Voices for helping SLP to reach Nabila!
+And thank you Nabila for sharing your story.

 The International Congress of Youth Voices unites students, ages 16 to 20, from around the world to learn with and from accomplished writers, activists, and elected officials.
 Founded by author Dave Eggers (co-founder of 826 National) and nonprofit leader Amanda Uhle, the inaugural event took place August 3, 4, and 5, 2018, in San Francisco.
 Youth delegates came to us from the United States, Iraq, Sweden, the United Kingdom, Syria, Ireland, Australia, Iceland, Burundi, Honduras, Cuba, Denmark, Venezuela, Zambia, and Nepal.